spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/airgap-build/rhel-capi-airgap.md

         packer-manifest.json  rhel-8-kube-v1.28.9.mf   rhel-8-kube-v1.28.9.ova.sha256  rhel-8.ovf rhel-8-disk-0.vmdk    rhel-8-kube-v1.28.9.ova  rhel-8-kube-v1.28.9.ovf
         ```

+19. Copy the `rhel-8-kube-v1.28.9.ova` file to the home directory of the airgap support VM.

+    ```shell
+    cp /root/output/rhel-8/rhel-8-kube-v1.28.9.ova /home/ubuntu/
+    ```

+    Next, open a new terminal window in your local machine and use the `scp` command to copy the
+    `rhel-8-kube-v1.28.9.ova` file.
+Replace `/path/to/private_key` with the path to the private SSH key and
+    `palette.example.com` with the IP address or hostname of the airgap support VM.

+    ```shell
+    scp -i /path/to/private_key ubuntu@palette.example.com:/home/ubuntu/rhel-8-kube-v1.28.9.ova .
+    ```

-11. To make the image available in VMware vSphere, log in to your environment and locate the `vcenter_folder` you
+20. To make the image available in VMware vSphere, log in to your environment and locate the `vcenter_folder` you
-    defined in step **7** of this guide.
+    defined in step **10** of this guide.

     :::info